TylerBarnes/wordsby/readme.md

 **NOTE:** I'm using Wordsby in production with no problems, even though it's a WIP.
 Currently wordsby just works with plain .js files. .jsx, .tsx and .ts files don't work yet.

+Wordsby is currently macos only but should theoretically work fine on linux.

 ## Sites built with Wordsby

 - [TransitionLink](https://transitionlink.tylerbarnes.ca) [[source]](https://github.com/TylerBarnes/TransitionLinkDocs/)